SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 The one-dimensional optimization can use golden section search, Brent's method, or bisection on the derivative.
 Note that while the quadratic path is defined for t ∈ [0,1], the optimization allows t > 1, which is particularly important when the L-BFGS direction is high quality and the objective function has small curvature along the path.

-### The Straight-Path Multiplier

-The **straight-path multiplier** γ is a critical implementation detail that ensures QQN functions effectively both with and without quasi-Newton information.
-Rather than being an additional hyperparameter requiring tuning, γ serves a specific structural role in the algorithm.

-**Two Operational Modes**:

-1. **With L-BFGS Direction Available**: When the quasi-Newton approximation is present, the L-BFGS direction $\mathbf{d}_{\text{LBFGS}} = -H_k \nabla f$ naturally incorporates curvature information and is scaled for unit steps.
-The parameter $t = 1$ in our quadratic path corresponds to taking the full quasi-Newton step, providing a natural scale for the line search.

-2. **Without L-BFGS Direction**: During initial iterations (before sufficient gradient history is accumulated) or when L-BFGS is reset, we fall back to gradient descent.
-Here, γ defines the scale of the search space.
-Without it, we would be biased toward a maximum step size of 1 along the gradient direction (dependent on line-search details), which would be prohibitively slow for most practical problems.

-**Why γ is Not an Additional Hyperparameter**:

-The multiplier γ essentially defines the initial step size or learning rate for the gradient-only fallback case.
-Depending on line search behavior, the choice of γ can significantly affect convergence speed, but is generally robust across a wide range of problems.

-When L-BFGS information is available:
-$$\mathbf{d}(t) = t(1-t)(-\nabla f) + t^2 \mathbf{d}_{\text{LBFGS}}$$

-When falling back to gradient descent (early iterations):
-$$\mathbf{d}(t) = t(1-t)(-\gamma \nabla f) + t^2(-\gamma \nabla f) = -t\gamma \nabla f$$

-In this fallback case, the quadratic path simplifies to a straight line with maximum step size γ, allowing the line search to explore a reasonable range along the gradient direction.

-This design ensures QQN transitions smoothly from the gradient descent phase in early iterations to full quasi-Newton behavior once sufficient curvature information is available across iterations.

 ## Theoretical Properties